fMagVen/projeto_4_parrotsCardGame/README.md

 CHANGELOG:

+0.8 - removed snippets of code for debugging purposes
+      fixed small bug the timer would stay atop the title on the mobile view

 0.7 - fixed a game breaking bug when multiple cards are selected one after the other in a short time

 0.6 - added timer, a requested functionality bonus, it will start after the first card is turned and stop after all cards are turned